 Our backlog represents homes sold but not yet settled with our customers.
-As of December 31, 2023, our backlog increased on a unit basis by 12% to 10,229 units and on a dollar basis by 10% to \$4,756,926 when compared to 9,162 units and \$4,325,876, respectively, as of December 31, 2022.
-The increase in both backlog units and dollars was primarily attributable to a 16% increase in New Orders during the six-month period ending December 31, 2023 compared to the same period in 2022.
-Backlog dollars were higher primarily due to the increase in backlog units as of December 31, 2023.
+Backlog units and dollars were 12,730 units and \$5,782,035, respectively, as of December 31, 2021 compared to 11,549 units and \$4,575,899, respectively, as of December 31, 2020.
+Backlog units were higher despite an 11% decrease in New Orders during the six-month period ending December 31, 2021 compared to the same period in 2020, due to a lower backlog turnover rate year over year.
+Our backlog turnover rate was negatively impacted by a longer production cycle attributable to supply chain disruptions and subcontractor capacity constraints.
+Backlog dollars were higher due to a 15% increase in the average sales price of New Orders during the six-month period ended December 31, 2021 compared to the same period in 2020.

-Our backlog may be impacted by customer cancellations for various reasons that are beyond our control, such as failure to obtain mortgage financing, inability to sell an existing home, job loss, or a variety of other reasons.
+In addition to the impact of the COVID-19 pandemic, our backlog may be impacted by customer cancellations for various reasons that are beyond our control, such as failure to obtain mortgage financing, inability to sell an existing home, job loss, or a variety of other reasons.
 In any period, a portion of the cancellations that we experience are related to new sales that occurred during the same period, and a portion are related to sales that occurred in prior periods and therefore appeared in the beginning backlog for the current period.
-Calculated as the total of all cancellations during the period as a percentage of gross sales during the period, our cancellation rate was approximately 13%, 14% and 9% in 2023, 2022, and 2021, respectively.
-During the four quarters of each of 2023, 2022 and 2021, approximately 4% in 2023, 4% in 2022 and 3% in 2021, of a reporting quarter's opening backlog cancelled during the quarter.
+Additionally, a substantial majority of our cancellations occur prior to starting construction on a home.
+Expressed as the total of all cancellations during the period as a percentage of gross New Orders during the period, our cancellation rate was 9.2%, 14.9% and 14.6% in 2021, 2020, and 2019, respectively.
+Additionally, approximately 3% in 2021 and 6% in both 2020 and 2019, of a reporting quarter's opening backlog cancelled during the quarter.
 We can provide no assurance that our historical cancellation rates are indicative of the actual cancellation rate that may occur in future years.
-Other than those units that are cancelled, we expect to settle substantially all of our December 31, 2023 backlog during 2024.
+Other than those units that are cancelled, and subject to potential construction delays resulting from COVID-19 related restrictions and/or continued supply chain disruptions, we expect to settle substantially all of our December 31, 2021 backlog during 2022.
 See "Risk Factors" in Item 1A of this Form 10-K.

-The backlog turnover rate is impacted by various factors, including, but not limited to, changes in New Order activity, internal production capacity, external subcontractor capacity, building material availability and other external factors over which we do not exercise control.
+The backlog turnover rate is impacted by various factors, including, but not limited to, changes in New Order activity, internal production capacity, external subcontractor capacity and other external factors over which we do not exercise control.